dalibor/dalibornasevic.com/posts/035-how-to-send-private-messages-with-facebook-api.md

 date: 2012-07-23 20:05:00 +0200
 author: Dalibor Nasevic
 tags: [social, import, integration, facebook]
+summary: "Sending private message on Facebook using Facebook Chat API."
 ---

 **Update**: [Facebook Chat API](https://developers.facebook.com/docs/chat) has been deprecating and this hack does not work anymore.